-The long term objective of the ANDP is to make freely available all Australian newspapers published prior to 1955 and hence out of copyright.
+The long term objective of the ANDP is to make freely available all Australian newspapers published prior to 1955.
 The Library may also make available content published after 1954 if the agreement of the publishers is obtained.

 Generally, newspapers selected must have been microfilmed and the microfilm must be of a suitable quality and completeness for digitisation.
 As time and funding allow, the NLA may investigate digitisation from hardcopy material.